 - If you are using a variable output, make sure the Output Level Control Wheel is all the way left (as shown under ADJUST THE TRANSMITTER), and adjust the volume on the audio source up or down as necessary to make the light flicker intermittently.

 - Change the position of the Transmitter Frequency Control Wheel to change the operating frequency.
-Then readjust the headphone Tuning Control Wheel until the Tuning Indicator Light illuminates red.
+Then, readjust the speaker Tuning Control Wheel until the Tuning Indicator Light changes color to green.

 - Try changing the physical location of the transmitter.
 Locate it as high and free of obstruction as possible.
 Avoid placing directly on top of a TV, if possible.

 - Try moving the transmitter and speakers closer together.
 Sending the signal through certain materials, such as glass, tile, and metal, can decrease the effective transmitting distance of the system.